 2017 Inspection Station Information

-The 2017 boating season is fast approaching with final preparations occurring throughout the state.
+The 2017 boating season has started, and inspection stations are now opening throughout the state.
 Below is a list of the stations for 2017 with some basic information that will be collected during the season.

-Additional inspections are collected during the boating season at roadside inspection stations spread throughout the state.
+In addition to the listed inspection station locations, watercraft are inspected during the boating season at roving roadside inspection stations spread throughout the state.
 These additional inspections help ISDA better understand the boating public, and potential vectors of introduction into Idaho.
 Click on the tab below to view additional information collected at the inspection stations, and other projects by ISDA.

 |Hwy 20||0||0||Closed||Hwy 53||0||0||Closed|